Blockchain-Mexico/PaLM-rlhf-pytorch_with_spec/Research/own-languague/specs.md

 Grammar gap

 GADT grammar for a tensor language:
+The Tensor class uses a recursive approach to represent an expression tree, where each node is either a scalar value, a variable, or an operation.
 ```
 type ('a, 'b) tensor =
   | Scalar    : float -> ('a, 'a) tensor